 Neewer 1.25x-2.5x Right Angle Viewfinder Thanks to this adapter, there’s no more trying to get into weird positions to view my viewfinder.
 This might be a bit redundant on camera’s with a tiltable rear screen but if you want to save on battery life or have a screen that doesn’t rotate, then I really recommend getting one of these.

 Datacolor Spyder5PRO Used for calibrating my monitors, to ensure that I have high colour accuracy.

-Crumpler Doozie Photo Sling Nice bag, and while I prefer the look of the Billingham Hadley Pro, this is my most used messenger bag as it holds a bit more, looks less expensive and doesn’t scream “camera bag”.
+Crumpler Doozie Photo Sling Nice bag, and while I prefer the look of the Billingham Hadley Pro, this is my most used messenger bag as it holds a bit more.
 I use this bag when attending events, and doing weekend trips to cities where I don’t want to be walking around with a backpack but need more kit than the Billingham Hadley Pro can hold.

 My action camera: GoPro Hero 4 Black

 I currently use a GoPro Hero 4 as an action camera.
 I mainly use this camera in the waterproof casing when I’m going swimming, close to waterfalls or other water-related activities.